 Broken Bones Injuries

 Broken and fractured bones occur most often from impact accidents, which cause the bone to break apart.
-Broken bones are extremely painful, and may even require additional surgery in some cases.
+It is extremely painful, and may even require additional surgery in some cases.
 If broken bones are not treated within a short period of time after they are incurred, then the bone may need to be re-broken in order for it to be set properly and allowed to heal in a way that will not impact the victim’s long-term ability to use the impacted area.
 In addition to the immediate issues with a broken bone, they may also render the victim disabled for a period of time as they are confined to a cast, which can impact their ability to earn an income or perform basic tasks that have real economic impacts.

 Burn injuries can happen in many different situations that go beyond exposure to open flame, although this is the most common way for them to be experienced.
 In addition, burn injuries can be sustained due to exposure to harmful chemicals or damaging ultraviolet light.
-First degree burns are the least severe and are generally characterized by red skin, itching, and irritation.
-However, as burns go from minor to extreme, they may require skin grafting, plastic surgery, or may be irreparable.
+First-degree burns are the least severe and are generally characterized by red skin, itching, and irritation.
+However, as burns go from minor to extreme, they may require skin grafting, plastic surgery, or maybe irreparable.
 The most severe burn is a fourth-degree burn, which is characterized by charring that goes all the way to the bone, meaning that the tissues and nerves are completely destroyed in the affected area.

 Cerebral Palsy Injuries

 Cerebral palsy is a type of brain injury that typically takes place before, during, or immediately after birth.
 There are many different ways that an injury can be sustained to the developing brain that causes these symptoms, which may or may not be covered under a personal injury or medical malpractice lawsuit.
-Some common instances where cerebral palsy injuries are considered as valid personal injury cases are problems during delivery or failure to diagnose immediate issues after childbirth or before birth such as meningitis or jaundice.
+Some common instances where cerebral palsy injuries are considered valid personal injury cases are problems during delivery or failure to diagnose immediate issues after childbirth or before birth such as meningitis or jaundice.
 While not all cerebral palsy injuries are eligible for a medical malpractice lawsuit, it is worth taking a look at with an experienced attorney.

 Chest Injuries After a Car Accident